JonIsHere242/Stock-Market-LSTM/README.md

 ## Usage

-- **Good old bash**: Currently the scrip is run as a series python files task sceduled and called with bash.
+- **Good old bash**: Currently the script is run as a series python files task sceduled and called with bash.

 ## Future Enhancements